BAIPDIW/RMPE/README.md

 # RMPE: Regional Multi-person Pose Estimation
 By [Hao-Shu Fang](https://fang-haoshu.github.io), Shuqin Xie, Yu-Wing Tai, [Cewu Lu](https://cvsjtu.wordpress.com/).

+## New Version AlphaPose based on RMPE is released!
+It achieves 20 fps and is 10 mAP more accurate than this repo!
+Check out https://github.com/MVIG-SJTU/AlphaPose/tree/pytorch

 ### Introduction

 RMPE is a two steps framework for the task of multi-person pose estimation.
 You can use the code to train/evaluate a model for pose estimation task.
 For more details, please refer to our arxiv [paper](https://arxiv.org/abs/1612.00137).